 In the accounting framework described in Chapter 1, the most basic accounts deal with stock and change information.
 The system of land and ecosystem accounts developed by the EEA has established a methodology for constructing such account which was based on identifying all the potential types of land cover change that might be observed using CLC data, by cross-tabulating all the CLC land cover types.
 Altogether there were 1936 possible types of change if we consider the full set of CLC land cover classes.
 These have been grouped and named to indicate the most important processes through which land cover change occurs.

-To illustrate what can be achieved at the broad, strategic using such data, the information on stock and change between 1990 and 2000 has been extracted at NUTS 1 level for nine countries (Table 4-1); NUTS1 is the administrative scale mostly used for land planning across much of the Mediterranean.
+To illustrate what can be achieved at the broad, strategic using such data, the information on stock and change between 1990 and 2000 has been extracted at NUTS 1 level for nine countries (Table 4.1); NUTS1 is the administrative scale mostly used for land planning across much of the Mediterranean.
 Estimates of stock and change are given in hectares.